 #1 Worms!
-Especially Haemonchus contortus (barberpole worm), know which dewormers are effective in your herd, McMaster's Fecal Egg Count, FAMACHA scoring (www.wormx.info is a great starting point)
+Especially Haemonchus contortus (barberpole worm), know which dewormers are effective in your herd, McMaster's Fecal Egg Count, FAMACHA scoring, 5-point check (www.wormx.info is a great starting point)

 Coccidia prevention and treatment (VERY important in kids!!!)